 Roulette Inside Bets

-Roulette is one of the casino games where players get to choose between a wide range of bets.
-Some are riskier than others, but generally, the types of bets in the game can be divided into two major categories – inside and outside bets.
+Roulette is one of the casino games in which players can choose from a wide range of bets.
+Some are riskier than others but, generally, the bets in the game can be divided into two major categories – inside and outside bets.
 Inside bets are placed in the centre of the table’s layout on individual numbers or on specific combinations of numbers.
-Inside bets involve a higher risk for players as one’s chances of winning with such wagers are smaller.
-However, it is well worth it since inside bets have larger payouts when compared to outside bets.
+Inside bets involve a higher risk for players, as their chances of winning with such wagers are smaller.
+However, they are well worth it, since inside bets have larger payouts when compared with outside bets.

 The Straight Up Bet

 Straight Up bets are placed on an individual number on the table layout.
-Players get to choose any number they like from 1 to 36 but inside bets can also be placed on the zero (or the double-zero in American roulette).
+Players can choose any number they like from 1 to 36, but inside bets can also be placed on zero (or double zero in American roulette).

-When players want to make a Straight Up bet, they are expected to place their chips in the middle of the number box for their chosen number.
-The chips are not supposed to touch the outlines of the number box.
-Provided that there are several players who wish to place a bet on the same number, their chips are stacked in a pile, so that they can be placed in the centre of the box.
+When players want to make a Straight Up bet, they should place their chips in the middle of the box corresponding to their chosen number.
+The chips should not touch the outlines of the number box.
+If several players wish to bet on the same number, their chips are stacked so that they fit in the centre of the box.
 Players can place as many Straight Up bets as they wish.

 Player wagers £1 on number 9 (red).
 If the ball lands on 9 they will collect a total of £36.